 COST: Print advertising can range from $50 to $500,000+ depending upon publication and ad size.
 Thomas’ TIU Newsletter reaches more than 300,000 buyers every day and a sponsored company announcement starts at $1500 a quarter depending on your campaign.

 More Ways To Spend Your Marketing Budget

-These are just a few ways manufacturers can get the most bang for their buck and ensure they’re bringing in high quality leads.
+These are just a few ways manufacturers can get the most bang for their buck and ensure they’re bringing in high-quality leads.
 To ensure you're receiving a positive return, you need to use the right tools and platforms.
 If you keep relying on the same old tactics and methods for growth and tracking, you'll keep running into the same old issue — missing leads and missed opportunities.
 Download the full eBook, 10 Ways Manufacturers Effectively Spend Their Marketing Budget to learn more or contact us for a free digital health check to see exactly what efforts you can invest in.
-There are solutions for every budget.

 Did you find this useful?